 - 1. All receipts are banked and all payments are made from the business bank account. - 2.
 Accounts receivable amounting to Sh.600,000 and included in the accounts receivable as at 31 December 2020 is to be written off as an irrecoverable debt. - 3.
 It is Rebecca Mwalimu's policy to provide depreciation at the rate of 20% on the cost of motor vehicles held at the end of each financial year.
 No depreciation is provided in the year of sale or disposal of the motor vehicle. - 4.
 Discounts received during the year ended 31 December 2020 from accounts payable amounted to Sh.2,200,000.

-Requir (a) ed: Stateme nt of profit or loss for the year ended 31 December 2020.
-(12 marks) (b) Stateme ent of financial position as at 31 December 2020.
-(8 marks) (Total: 20 marks) QUES [] (a) FION TV Briefly VO explain the following accounting concepts: (i) Accrual concept.
-(2 marks) (ii) Money measurement concept.
-(2 marks)
+(a) Statement of profit or loss for the year ended 31 December 2020.

+- (a) Briefly explain the following accounting concepts: - (i) Accrual concept.

+(ii) Money measurement concept.

 (b) The following are the statements of financial position of Bahasha Ltd.: